Signs of High Emotional Intelligence & Why Emotional Intelligence is Vital for High Performance

 Per Wikipedia, “Emotional intelligence (EI, or emotion quotient—EQ) is most often defined as the ability to perceive, use, understand, manage, and handle emotions.
 People with high emotional intelligence can…adjust emotions to adapt to environments.
 The term…gained popularity in the best-selling book Emotional Intelligence, by science journalist Daniel Goleman.
 Goleman defined EI as the array of skills and characteristics that drive leadership performance.”

 How can you visualize EQ?
-On the Miles LeHane blog, Evan Watkins and Dr. Jean Greaves, authors of the book Team Emotional Intelligence 2.0: The Four Essential Skills of High Performing Teams, share this powerful graphic illustrating the four “roots” and 20 visible signs of teams with high EQ.
+On the Miles LeHane blog, Evan Watkins and Dr. Jean Greaves, authors of the book Team Emotional Intelligence 2.0: The Four Essential Skills of High Performing Teams, share this powerful graphic illustrating the four “roots” and 20 visible signs of teams.

-To help corporate and other organization teams improve their EQ and team performance, Best Corporate Events offers an Emotional Intelligence Training workshop within our professional development programs.
+To help improve emotional intelligence for teams and corporate team performance, Best Corporate Events offers an Emotional Intelligence Training workshop within our professional development programs.
 We asked team development professional Steve Ockerbloom to explain how our EQ training supports elements in the Watkins/Greaves model.

 The Roots of EQ